 Several of our projects in this report cover issues that the U.S. Postal Service has been facing for some years, including pressures to reduce costs, improve service, and better align its resources with a declining workload.
 For example, projects featured in this report look at the mail processing network from two perspectives – overtime and network optimization – to explore why planned cost reductions have not been realized.
 Other projects focused on the cost to the Postal Service of meeting its service performance goals, and the investment practices of foreign posts to see how the Postal Service compared.
 We also reviewed the Postal Service’s ability to help facilitate high-quality mail service for members of the military and diplomatic corps.The use of the mail system to ship illicit narcotics continues to demand our attention both in our audit work and our investigations.
 While narcotics allegations are rapidly becoming our greatest investigative area of focus, our special agents cover a wide swath of areas: health care fraud (claimant and provider); mail theft; contract fraud; and financial fraud.
 In this report you will find highlights of the high-impact cases we investigated in all focus areas.

-In fulfilling our role to ensure efficiency, accountability, and integrity in the United States Postal system, we are submitting this report pursuant to the Inspector General Act, in order to outline our work and activities for the six-month period of April 1, 2018 through September 30, 2018.
-During this period, we issued 95 audit reports, management advisories, data analysis memorandums, and white papers, and the Postal Service accepted 75 percent of our recommendations.
-We completed 1,578 investigations that led to 400 arrests and nearly $72.8 million in fines, restitutions, and recoveries, $37.2 million of which was turned over to the Postal Service.
+We submit this report pursuant to the Inspector General Act for the six-month period ending September 30, 2019.
+During this period, we issued 103 audit reports, management advisories, and white papers, and the Postal Service accepted almost 93 percent of our recommendations.
+We completed 1,362 investigations that led to 436 arrests and nearly $1.48 billion in fines, restitutions, and recoveries, more than $77 million of which was returned to the Postal Service.